mongodb-partners/IoT-Greengrass-Predictive-Maintenance/7-web/README.md

 - The application provides a section to view a list of vehicles.
 - Each vehicle listing might include details such as make, model, vin etc.

-### Viewing Parts

-- Users can access a section to view different parts available.
-- Part listings may include details like part number, vehicle etc.

 ### Viewing Jobs